NodirBobiev/chuck_norris/README.md

 # A tinder with Chuck Norris

-The app is very simple and was developed for educational purpose as it was an assignment at the university.
+The application is quite easy to use and was created for academic purposes since it was an assignment in a course on Flutter.

-If you wanna read jokes and laugh then you are in a right place.
-The main hero in the app is Chuck Norris about who people chant legend stories on https://api.chucknorris.io/.
+If you are seeking amusement by reading humorous anecdotes, then you have come to the appropriate location.
+The central character in this application is Chuck Norris, about whom individuals tell tales of legendary proportions, which are available through the https://api.chucknorris.io/ website.

-The application randomly fetches a jokes at a time so to give the best experience to the users.
+The application retrieves a joke at random, thereby providing users with the best experience.
-There are following features implemented so far:
+The following features have been incorporated thus far:

-* A user can swipe left and right between jokes.
+* Users can swipe left or right to navigate between jokes.
-* A joke can be liked by clicking on favorite icon at the top-left corner or by double tapping on the joke.
-In the latter case the heart icon pops up for 500 ms similar to Instagram.
+* Users have two options for indicating that they like a joke: they can either click on the favorite icon located at the top-left corner or double-tap on the joke.
+In the latter case, the heart icon appears for a duration of 500 ms, similar to the behavior of Instagram.
-* To reset the like icon you just need to tap on favorite icon on top-left corner.
+* To undo a like, simply tap on the favorite icon located at the top-left corner.
-* A loading circle is shown when a joke is not completed downloading.
+  This will reset the like icon.
+* When a joke is still in the process of downloading, a loading circle will be displayed to indicate that the operation is ongoing.
+* Liked or favorite jokes are stored locally, enabling users to access them at any time without an internet connection.
+* Users can perform a search for jokes that contain specific characters provided by the user.

 ## Android APK